Cyphle/shodobot/README.md

 - Folder `infra`: contains Terraform scripts to deploy on Scaleway

 ## How to deploy
+This application can be deployed anywhere.
+There is a deployment example to deploy it on Scaleway Kapsule which is a managed Kubernetes.
+However, I did not test it but it should work as it is inspired from a working personal project :)

 ## What's missing for prod ready application
 - Observability :